10 steps to train employees to work with AI: a detailed guide for business

 How to embed AI training into the company's business processes

 Training is only half the success.
-For the resources invested in AI training to pay off as gains in efficiency and profit, the skills must be built into daily work.
-To do this, it is important to redesign processes so that AI becomes a natural part of them.
+To turn AI training investment into higher efficiency and profit, the skills must be built into daily work.
+That means redesigning processes so AI becomes a natural part of them.

 Mapping processes and finding entry points for AI

-Start with a visual map of key processes: sales, marketing, production, logistics, customer service, HR.
-At each stage, look for tasks that: Recur regularly and consume time.
-Require processing large volumes of data.
-Depend on the speed and accuracy of decision-making.
-Example: in marketing — automating customer segmentation and selecting personalized offers.
-In logistics — forecasting delivery times accounting for traffic and weather.
+Start with a visual map of key processes: sales, marketing, production, logistics, customer service, and HR.
+At each stage, look for tasks that are: repeated regularly and time-consuming; require processing large volumes of data; depend on speed and decision accuracy.
+Example: in marketing, automate customer segmentation and personalized offer selection.
+In logistics, forecast delivery times based on traffic and weather.
 Use workshops with employees.

 They often know which processes have problems and where AI will deliver the greatest impact.